pravega/pravega-operator/README.md

 - [x] Resize cluster
 - [ ] Rolling upgrades

-> Note that the unchecked features are in the roadmap but not available yet.
+> Note that unchecked features are in the roadmap but not available yet.

 ## Requirements <a name ="requirements"></a>